How to Overcome Impostor Syndrome For Good

 When someone shows signs of self-doubt, ask, “Why do you think you’re struggling with confidence here?
 Does the evidence suggest you’re not performing well?”
 Help that person gain the same perspective you’ve discovered.

-Let’s reframe imposter syndrome — not as a debilitating condition, but as a strength.
+Let’s reframe impostor syndrome — not as a debilitating condition, but as a strength.
 It’s correlated with great things, like being hungry for growth and high achievement.
 Experiencing feelings of fraudulence actually puts you in a pretty cool club.
 If you learn to recognize it for what it is, it can keep your ego in check and your eyes firmly set on the goals ahead.

 Sarah Johnson is Acceleration Partners’ vice president of client services.
 Sarah has served on AP’s leadership team for more than five years and is responsible for the success of its 60-member client services team and the happiness of our clients.